-Your site needs to have an agreement with a certification body in place at all times which outlines the agreed SQF certification services to be provided.
+Your site needs to have an agreement with a certification body in place at all times, which outlines the agreed SQF certification services to be provided.
 At a minimum, these include:

-- The scope of certification (see step 3) including any approved exemptions; - The expected audit duration and the reporting requirements; - The certification body's fees structure, including audit costs, travel time and expenses, report writing, ancillary costs, and costs for closeout of non-conformances; - The conditions under which the SQF certificate is issued, withdrawn, or suspended; - The certification body's appeals and complaints process, and - The availability of auditor(s) for FSC 27.
+- The scope of certification (refer to step 3) including any approved exemptions; - The expected audit duration and the reporting requirements; - The certification body's fees structure, including audit costs, travel time and expenses, report writing, ancillary costs, and costs for close-out of non-conformances; - The conditions under which the SQF certificate is issued, withdrawn, or suspended; - The certification body's appeals and complaints process, and - The availability of auditor(s) for the site's FSC(s).

 A list of licensed certification bodies that operate in your region or country is available at sqfi.com.
-Certification bodies are also listed in the SQFI assessment database, and you can request a quote or select a certification body online once you have registered (see Part A, step 1).
+Certification bodies are also listed in the SQFI assessment database, and you can request a quote or select a certification body online once you have registered (refer to Part A, step 1.)